Joseph Ellis: Career

-Ellis entered the United States Army in August 1969 and spent three years teaching history at the United States Military Academy at West Point before being discharged a captain in 1972.
+Ellis entered the United States Army in August 1969 and spent three years teaching history at the United States Military Academy at West Point before being discharged as a captain in 1972.
 Ellis later joined the faculty at Mount Holyoke College.
 In 1979, he was made full professor and later became the Ford Foundation Professor of History.
 He has also taught at Williams College and in the Commonwealth Honors College at the University of Massachusetts.
 His scholarly work has concentrated on the Founding Fathers of the United States, including biographies of John Adams, Thomas Jefferson, and George Washington, the American Revolution, and the history of the Federalist Era, which lasted from 1788 to 1800.

 Ellis served as dean of faculty at Mount Holyoke College in South Hadley, Massachusetts from 1980 to 1990; following that, he was named by the trustees to the endowed Ford Foundation Chair in history.
 For part of 1984, he also served as the college's acting president while president Elizabeth Topham Kennan was on leave.
 Ellis was suspended without pay in 2001 after falsely telling his students that he had fought in the Vietnam War; he was reappointed to the chair four years later, in 2005.
 Ellis retired from Mount Holyoke in 2012.